craftablescience/fgptool/README.md

 releases of Orange Box games.

-This program is intended to crack the file path hashes in file groups to enable better previewing of their contents in programs like [VPKEdit](https://github.com/craftablescience/VPKEdit).
+This program is intended to crack the file path hashes in file groups to enable better previewing and editing of their contents in programs like [VPKEdit](https://github.com/craftablescience/VPKEdit).

 ## Quickstart